What Biotech Startups Need to Know

 The State of Play: A System Under Pressure

-With limited partners (LPs) restricted by allocation caps — typically between 5% and 20% for private equity — many have found themselves overexposed in illiquid positions.
-As a result, venture capital funds have been unable to deploy new capital at the same rate as in previous years.
-This slowdown has had a ripple effect across early-stage biotech, where funding has become increasingly competitive.
+With limited partners (LPs) restricted by allocation caps – typically between 5% and 30% for private equity – many have found themselves overexposed in illiquid positions.
+As a result, venture capital funds are unable to deploy new capital at the same rate as in previous years.

 A Call for Realism and Value Creation

 Perhaps the most striking message was one of discipline.
-“It’s about knowing what you’re going to do, making promises and actually delivering them,” he said.
-“Investors have bosses too — we have LPs to report to — and it’s about creating good value for everyone in the chain.”
+“It’s about knowing what you’re going to do, making promises and actually delivering them,” Sven said.
+“Investors have bosses too – we have LPs to report to – and it’s about creating good value for everyone in the chain.”

 Advice for Startups: Building Smarter, Not Faster